-Christianity expanded; new generation accepted it whereas old generation resisted due to which internal conflicts arouse.
-Following are two main internal conflicts of “Things Fall Apart”:
+Christianity expanded; the new generation accepted it whereas the old generation resisted due to which internal conflicts arouse.
+The following are two main internal conflicts of “Things Fall Apart”:

 Furthermore, modern literature deals with man vs. his innersole.
 Chinua Achebe knew this fact, therefore, he depicted this conflict in “Things Fall Apart”.

 Numerous people accepted Christianity.
-Some accepted it with happy hearts and some with heavy hearts, therefore, the prominent conflict of the novel is clash between the Western and traditional African Values.
+Some accepted it with happy hearts and some with heavy hearts, therefore, the prominent conflict of the novel is a clash between the Western and traditional African Values.